Hesperian Health Guides

 Feet

-Look at the baby's feet.
-If one foot turns inward and cannot be straightened, he may have a club foot.
+Look at the baby’s feet.
+If one foot turns inward and cannot be straightened, it may be a club foot.
 This can usually be fixed with a cast if the baby gets help in the first few days.
-The book Disabled Village Children has more information on treating club foot.
+Chapter 11 of Disabled Village Children has more on treating club foot.

 Back